-Lambley Nursery Meadow Mix is our most beautiful mixture of Corn Cockle, Flanders Poppy, Love-in-the-Mist, Queen Anne’s Lace and Cornflower.
+Lambley Nursery Meadow Mix is our most beautiful mixture of Corn Cockle (Agrostemma milas), Flanders Poppy (Papaver rhoeas), Love-in-the-Mist (Nigella damascena), Queen Anne’s Lace (Ammi majus) and Cornflower (Centaurea cyanus).
 Each packet contains enough seed to sow 10 square metres.
 Keep the surface of the mulch moist at all times until germination takes place.

 When my eldest son Ric Glenn was head gardener on the Cadogan Estate in London I visited him at one of his gardens, Cadogan Place Garden, which was open to the public under the Squares of London Scheme.
 The estate owns 100 acres of Chelsea and Knightsbridge including 16 acres of mostly private gardens.

 One small part of the garden got more attention and more admiring gasps than any other area.
 This was a meadow garden which Ric had sown with the help of local school children.

 When asked about weed control in his meadow garden Ric said that no weeds had germinated because he had covered this patch of garden with a weed free mulch.
 (Composted horse manure from Buckingham Palace).

 Ric is now head gardener managing areas of Crown Land around the Regent’s Park and Carlton House Terrace in London.

 When I got back to Australia I sowed a small area myself and was delighted with the result.

 As this Meadow Mix contains poppies it is best planted before mid-August at the latest although many of the other seeds in the mix are suited to a later planting date until mid-spring.